 For instance, companies like Amazon are setting up hubs all around the country, with cities vying to be the next chosen location.
 The addition of a company like this to a housing market means guaranteed jobs, area growth, and an influx of newcomers and new homebuyers alike.

 You can also take a look at recent building permits from in a specific area, to see what sort of plans are in the works for the near future.
 Even before any announcements happen, this could give you a peek at big projects that could transform an entire city.

 Vacancy Rate and Current Home Prices

 An area with promising growth doesn’t mean that you should invest in real estate there.
 Investing in a market that already has a high vacancy rate or extremely high housing prices could mean owning an investment property that is difficult to fill.

 If the vacancy rate is high in an area, even if the economy is booming, you will inevitably struggle to find a balance between occupancy and profitability.
 You will compete with other vacancies to find tenants, meaning that you won’t see the rental prices that you deserve, especially for an in-demand area.

 If you’re considering buying an investment property and renting it out, you’ll want to check out Roofstock.
 This company makes it easy to find a property online and most properties listed on Roofstock already have tenants.

 If you want to get into real estate investing but want more of a passive role, you do have another option, using Fundrise.
-Instead of buying a single property and renting it out, you could pool your money together with other investors and purchase pieces of several properties–and not just residential properties, but also land and commercial properties.
-You can do this with Fundrise and for as little as $500.
+Instead of buying a single property and renting it out, you could pool your money together with other investors and purchase pieces of several properties--and not just residential properties, but also land and commercial properties.
+You can do this with Fundrise for as little as $500.
 The catch here is that these are long-term investments, but the historical rate of return using Fundrise is good.
-Also, while you can track your investments, active monitoring isn’t necessary–which is ideal of passive investors.
+Also, while you can track your investments, active monitoring isn’t necessary--which is ideal for passive investors.